 Iceland’s most remote walking tour is that which leads to the Hornstrandir nature reserve.
 A thrilling adventure for those interested in taking the road not taken, however, be on the top of your game as this trail is known to intimidate even the best of hikers.

 Trail length: 11 Km, 2 – 3 days

 8. Laugavegur trail

 Accredited by National Geographic as one of the best walking tours in the world, this trail is a wrap of dramatic landscapes laden with geothermal hot springs and lush green valleys.
 Laugavegur is also known for some of its best camping sites.
 A famous legend has it that Thorsmork valley was born when Thor, the god of thunder struck this greenland with his hammer.

 Trail length: 55 Km, 3 – 5 days

-You will start at one of the most picturesque waterfalls of Iceland, the Skogafoss waterfalls, walk through steamy hot springs and ascend the colourful Fjallabak mountains before you catch a heavenly view of the Thorsmork valley down under.
+You will start your tour at one of the most picturesque waterfalls of Iceland, the Skogafoss waterfalls, walk through steamy hot springs and ascend the colourful Fjallabak mountains before you catch a heavenly view of the Thorsmork valley down under.

 Where to: Skogafoss – Thorsmork

 In the heart of Iceland lie Askja and Viti, shiny blue waters sheltering in the contours of the Dyngjufjoll mountains.
 These are some of the most impressive natural phenomena in Iceland as well as the world.
 The tour lets you snake through many volcanos and deserts tainted with age-long eruptions.